Beer Cooling Systems

 If you’re not sure which draft beer cooling system is right for you, let our specialists step in and help you make the right choice.
 Contact our team via live chat, email or phone for a professional consult - we’ll be there in an instant.

-How Does a Draught Beer Cooling System Work?
+How Does a Draught Beer Chilling System Work?

 Let’s take the most popular type of beer keg cooling systems - glycol beer chiller - and see what makes it so great.